 The broad movement that has become known as the ‘Sunni Revival’ was a gradual, rather than a sudden, change of direction.
 The Seljuks restored the Abbasid Caliphate – from which they then drew their religious legitimacy, as did the Ghaznavids (the leaders of both of these tribal dynasties were thereafter designated as Sultans).
 By the second half of the 12th century CE/6th c AH, these new dispensations had established a new ‘ecumenical’ Sunnism.
 This new orthodoxy, which managed to include many previously contending factions, gained wide acceptance in the Islamic heartlands of Iraq and Persia.
 These changes were also felt in Egypt, where the schismatic rule of the Fatimids was ended by a Turkicised Kurdish dynasty, the Ayyubids, who also replaced Shi’ism with Sunnism as the official interpretation of Islam.

 The break-up of the old Caliphate, and the disintegration of the Empire into jostling groups of smaller states, had seriously damaged the Islamic ideal of itself as a coherent religio-political entity.
 The widely accepted settlement, both religious and political, of the Sunni Revival went a long way to restoring a sense of cultural confidence in the areas where it was accepted.
 This confidence is clearly reflected in the arts and architecture of the time.
-Among other artistic achievements, this was the period when the characteristic forms of the Islamic decorative canon reached their full development, and when Islamic architecture reached new heights of brilliance and innovation (see Background Note #4).
+Among other artistic achievements, this was the period when the characteristic forms of the Islamic decorative canon reached their full development, and when Islamic architecture reached new heights of brilliance and innovation (see Background Note #4 - The Evolution of Style).
 Paradoxically, there was a price for this artistic and cultural revival.
-The new emphasis on a religious orthodoxy, however welcome it was to pious believers, involved a distinct narrowing of intellectual horizons and a retreat from the enthusiasm of earlier periods for pre-Islamic scientific and philosophical speculation (see Background Notes #2 & #3).
+The new emphasis on a religious orthodoxy, however welcome it was to pious believers, involved a distinct narrowing of intellectual horizons and a retreat from the enthusiasm of earlier periods for pre-Islamic scientific and philosophical speculation (see Background Notes #2 - The Religious Dimension & #3 - The Philosophical and Scientific Contribution).
 Nevertheless, at the beginning of the 13th c.
 (7th c.) the Dar al-Islam (The Islamic World) seemed to have attained a stability and confidence that it had not experienced for generations.
 But this peace was about to be shattered.

 As we have seen, the original Islamic conquests were made by forceful Arab nomads, who launched themselves against the sedentary cultures of the Middle-East.
 Essentially, what began as a series of raids ( which were a long-established feature of nomadic life) was turned into full-blown conquest.
 The first Muslims came out of the desert, conquered vast reaches of the known world and managed to hold onto it.
 But these extraordinary successes inevitably led to the conquerors adopting many of the civilised values of the conquered lands – not least in defending their acquisitions from other marauders.
 In the process they became thoroughly civilised themselves.
 This course of events was repeated by the ‘Turkish Irruption’ that began to plague the eastern end of the Islamic world at the end of the 10thc.
 CE /4thc.
 A.H..
 These nomadic incursions, destructive as they initially were, eventually had the same sort of revitalising effect on the Dar al-Islam that the original Islamic forces had exerted on the old middle-eastern Empires.
 There had been a long history of nomadic encroachment into Islamic territory; greater and smaller groups of barbarous tribesmen had been coming in, either as raiders or mercenaries, for centuries.
 Up to now Islam had managed to convert. absorb and civilise these outsiders.
 But the Mongol invasions that began in 1219 CE (616 AH) were of a different scale and order of ferocity than anything that the Dar al-Islam had ever experienced.
 From the beginning it was clear that these invaders were not interested in stealing from or joining civilised society in any capacity; their aim was to destroy it.